Zilvaro/my-digitalz/README.md

 - Dell XPS 13" wide (9x16) laptop
 - Samsung 24" regular (10x16) screen monitor

-The pages were tested for
+Each of the pages were tested for
-- responsiveness + smooth change from vertical to horizontal layout
+1. responsiveness + smooth change from vertical to horizontal layout
-- working intra-page links,
+2. all images and texts are clear, readible and are not distorted on different screens
+3. all links to other pages work
-- accessibility (clarity of the page and next steps)
+4. accessibility (clarity of the page and next steps)
-- external links open in new tab and
+5. external links open in new tab and
-- the flow in general.
+6. the flow in general

+ALL tests PASSED.

 Plus, it was tested the form (Contact) functionality (if it checks the correct inputs and submits the values entered):